545ch4/flippie/README.md

 Disconnect flippie from USB or press the reset button of the wemos D1 mini board.
 Plug the wemos D1 mini to flippie, ensure to close JP1 (3V3) and JP2 (24V) **but not JP4 (VS) yet**.
 Connect all three power rails to flippie (3V3, 5V and 24V).
 All three LEDs should flash three times.
 If not, the shift-register(s) doesn't seems to work properly...
 [So, check your soldering.](http://www.infidigm.net/articles/solder/)

-If the LEDs were flashing during boot-up, point your browser to `http://<flippie IP>/`.
+If the LEDs were flashing during boot-up, don't yet connect the display itself but point your browser to `http://<flippie IP>/`.
 That's the web-interface of flippie.
 You've done well so far.

-Since we do not want any damage to our display, we will try to set and reset some dots manually:
+Since we do not want any damage to our display, we will try to set and reset some dots in a dry run first (**Don't connect you flipdot display yet.**):

+0. Make sure your display is **not** connected (X5), jumper JP4 (VS) is **closed/shorted** and all three power rails (3V3, 5V and 24V) are enabled through JP1, JP2, JP3
 1. Head to "Low Level" in at flippies web-interface.
 2. Fill the form for
    1. Select the address of one of your panels (e.g. 1)